 4. Supply your own toiletries

-Again, your friend or family member’s home is not a hotel.
-Don’t expect them to supply shampoo, soap, toothpaste, hand creams and other toiletries.
-Bring a razor, nail clippers and even a hair dryer too.
-Sure, if you forget something, it’s fine to ask to borrow something.
-But bring your own.
-And if you’re driving to the hosts’ home and realize you forgot the soap or shampoo, stop and buy some for yourself.
+Sure, if you forget something, it’s fine to ask to borrow.
+But if you’re driving to the host’s home and realize you forgot the soap or shampoo, stop and buy some for yourself.

 5. Keep your guest room tidy